luxonis/depthai-experiments/gen3/tutorial/display-detections/README.md

 ### 2. Crop high resolution frame

 A simple solution to low resolution frame is to stream high resolution frames (eg. `video` output from `ColorCamera`) to the host, and draw bounding boxes to it.
 For bounding boxes to match the frame, `preview` and `video` sizes should have the same aspect ratio, so `1:1`.
-In the example, we downscale 4k resolution to `720P`, so maximum resolution is `720x720`, which is exactly the resolution we used (`camRgb.setVideoSize(720,720)`).
+In the example, we downscale 4k resolution to `720P`, so maximum resolution is `720x720`.
 We could also use `1080P` resolution and stream `1080x1080` frames back to the host.

 ![crop_highres](https://user-images.githubusercontent.com/18037362/141347876-25b60d3c-9942-4193-99b8-79dfacc2bdd1.png)